 - 1. Be directly responsible, in its capacity as a Committee of the Board, for the appointment, retention, compensation and oversight of the IRPAF.
 In this regard, the Committee shall appoint and retain (subject to stockholder ratification), compensate, and terminate, when appropriate, the IRPAF, which shall report directly to the Committee. - 2.
 Review and evaluate the IRPAF's performance.
-The evaluation should include a performance review of the IRPAF's lead partner. - Oversee the IRPAF's independence by: - (i) at least annually receiving from the IRPAF and reviewing a formal written statement delineating all relationships between the IRPAF, and the
+The evaluation should include a performance review of the IRPAF's lead partner. - 3.
+Oversee the IRPAF's independence by: - (i) at least annually receiving from the IRPAF and reviewing a formal written statement delineating all relationships between the IRPAF, and the

 - Company or individuals in a financial reporting oversight role at the Company, that may reasonably be thought to bear on independence; and - (ii) actively engaging in dialogue with the IRPAF with respect to the impact that such relationships may have on independence, consistent with rules of the Public Company Accounting Oversight Board. - 4.
 Set clear policies defining the circumstances under which the Company is permitted to hire employees and former employees of the IRPAF. - 5.
 Review and approve in advance any audit and permissible non-audit services and related fees to be provided by the IRPAF on behalf of the Company, and establish policies and procedures for the pre-approval of audit and permissible non-audit services to be provided by the IRPAF. - 6.
 Annually review the IRPAF's proposed scope and audit plan, discuss staffing and timing of the audit and related matters, and approve the audit fees associated with the annual audit. - 7.
 Obtain and review, at least annually, the IRPAF's report on their internal quality controls and any material issues and the steps taken and to be taken to deal with issues raised by the IRPAF's internal quality control review, peer review or inquiry by governmental or professional organizations, at any time within the past five years. - 8.
-Oversee the rotation of the lead audit partner assigned to the Company's audit and the second partner responsible for reviewing the audit at least every five years. - 9.
+Oversee the required rotation of audit firm professionals. - 9.
 Periodically review rotating the IRPAF to be selected as the Company's IRPAF.
 The Committee should present its conclusions with respect to the IRPAF to the Board.